 As is often the case in a small city, Ennis doesn't have a public transportation system that people use for their commute.

-The per capita income in Ennis in 2010 was $19,539, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $78,156 for a family of four.
+The per capita income in Ennis in 2018 was $27,605, which is middle income relative to Texas and the nation.
+This equates to an annual income of $110,420 for a family of four.
 However, Ennis contains both very wealthy and poor people as well.

-Ennis is a very ethnically-diverse city.
+Ennis is an extremely ethnically-diverse city.
 The people who call Ennis home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Ennis, accounting for 44.44% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Ennis residents report their race to be White, followed by Black or African-American.
-Ennis also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.85% of the city’s residents.
-Important ancestries of people in Ennis include German, Irish, Czech, and Scottish.
+Important ancestries of people in Ennis include German, English, Irish, Czech, and Italian.

 The most common language spoken in Ennis is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Italian.